 As an example, consider an object for a student desk in a simulation of a classroom.
 Student desks are distinct from each other.
-The relevant state might be attributes like location, orientation, person using, items in the basket, items on top, etc. The relevant operations might be state-changing operations (mutators) such as "move the desk", "seat student", or "remove from basket" or might be state-observing operations (accessors) such as "is occupied" or "report items on desktop".
+The relevant state might be attributes like location, orientation, person using, items in the basket, items on top, etc. The relevant operations might be state-changing operations (called mutator, setter, or command operations) such as "move the desk", "seat student", or "remove from basket" or might be state-observing operations (called accessor, getter, observer, or query operations) such as "is occupied" or "report items on desktop".